Curriculum Statement and Implementation

 - lead healthy, active lives

-Within the teaching of Physical Education at St Mary’s, it is our intention to provide a curriculum which caters for the needs of all individuals, which incorporates sustained levels of challenge, through a wide range of high quality activities.
+Within the teaching of Physical Education at St Mary’s, it is our intention to provide a curriculum which caters for the needs of all individuals, which incorporates sustained levels of challenge, through a wide range of high-quality activities.
+PE lessons at St Mary’s are taught by our qualified PE teacher, class teacher and sports specialists and each class have two hours of PE each week.

 In our Physical Education lessons, children are able to: